lukasvdberk/open-chat/README.md

 MYSQL_PASSWORD=password
 JWT_SECRET=secret_key
 IS_LIVE=false
+WEB_PUSH_PUBLIC_KEY=key
+WEB_PUSH_PRIVATE_KEY=key
+WEB_PUSH_EMAIL=email entered on vapidkeys.com
 ```

+The web push keys are required for web notifications.
+These need to be of the VAPID spec.

+A tool to easily generate such keys like https://vapidkeys.com/

 The above settings are only for the backend.
 After that you need to add a setting.js in
 front-end/src/settings.js with the following content.